Tips to Get Top Marks in IGCSE Physics

 Learn the Command Terms

-Read the questions carefully and fully and make sure you understand EXACTLY what the examiner is asking for.
+Read the questions carefully and make sure you understand EXACTLY what the examiner is asking for.
 The best way to do this is to make sure you understand your command terms clearly.

-Here is the list of command terms from the Cambridge 2023-2025 IGCSE Physics syllabus:
+For example, here is the list of command terms from the Cambridge IGCSE physics syllabus 2024:

 Finally, look for clues in the question as to the depth of the answer you need to give.
-For example, if it is a two-mark question then that means you need to give a brief answer, giving two valid points to gain both marks.
+For example, if it is a two-mark question, you need to give a brief answer with two valid points to gain both marks.

 Find out Your Learning Style

-YouTube is of great help to physics enthusiasts who want to know more.
+YouTube is of great help to those who absorb information through visuals.
+It is also an excellent source for physics enthusiasts who want to know more.
 On top of experiment-related content, there are many educational videos explaining complex concepts in simple words and with a lot of fun.

 Join Forces with a Friend

-Whatever your learning approach, it is often a great idea to buddy up with a friend.
+Whatever your learning approach is, it is often a great idea to buddy up with a friend.

 Doing anything is more fun if you’re in good company, and Physics is no exception.
 If you have a friend who fails to keep up, you can try to teach them.
 This is not entirely altruistic since repetition of topics is good for you, too.
 Besides, you are able to try different ways of explaining things until you find the most concise and clear one.
 Encourage your friend to ask questions because this may help find gaps in your knowledge.